predicatemike/predigame/examples/maze/README.md

 # movement with the keyboard
 p = image('player', (0, 0)).speed(5).keys(precondition=evaluate)
 ```
 The code from the prior step can be removed since it won't be called anymore.
-For context, here's the complete file in case you git a little lost making changes in the right locations.
+For context, here's the complete file in case you get a little lost making changes in the right locations.

 ```python
 WIDTH = 30